Sahilingla/CodeCrypt/README.md

 1.)
 Showcase Area: A captivating homepage that welcomes visitors with a compelling introduction to our restaurant.
 It highlights our culinary excellence and invites users to explore our menu.
 2.)
 About Section: An informative section that tells the story of our restaurant.
 It emphasizes our dedication to using the freshest ingredients and delivering top-notch service.
 3.)
 Popular Dishes: A visually engaging section featuring high-quality images of our most popular dishes, encouraging visitors to explore our menu further.
+4.)
+Food Menu: A detailed menu section that presents our diverse culinary offerings.
+Each dish is accompanied by a description and pricing, helping guests make informed choices.